yrutschle/conf2struct/README.md

 - `includes`: Array of header files that will be included first thing in the generated header file.
 This allows to define types that are used as `runtime` data.
+- `cl_groups`: List of compound command-line options that allow to set an entire group in one option.
+See below.

 Settings
 --------